aws-samples/drs-tools/drs-configuration-synchronizer/README.md

 ### Single Account Deployment
 In a single account architecture, you deploy the synchronizer to the AWS account and region where DRS is configured.

-1. Update the defaults and overrides for [launch configuration settings](#launch-settings-for-drill-recovery-instances), [launch template settings](#ec2-launch-template-settings-for-drill-recovery-instances), and [replication configuration settings](#replication-settings-for-source-servers) to meet your requirements.
+1. Rename the default directory under the configuration subdirectory with the same name as your AWS account id (ex: 012345678901)
-2. Update the [dr-accounts.yml](./cfn/lambda/drs-configuration-synchronizer/src/configuration/dr-accounts.yml) file with your account number.
+2. Update the defaults and overrides for [launch configuration settings](#launch-settings-for-drill-recovery-instances), [launch template settings](#ec2-launch-template-settings-for-drill-recovery-instances), and [replication configuration settings](#replication-settings-for-source-servers) to meet your requirements within the directory.
 3. Set the **AWS_ACCESS_KEY_ID**, **AWS_SECRET_ACCESS_KEY**, and **AWS_SESSION_TOKEN** AWS environment variables with the appropriate credentials.
 You will also need to set the environment variable **AWS_DEFAULT_REGION** to the region you are deploying to.
 4. Run the provided python deployment script **deploy.py** with your preferred options:
 ```shell